-Team Numbe Judge:
+Team Number: Judge:

 Points Possible Points Given

-I. Legal Analysis and Argument
+I. Legal Ana Analysis and Argument

 A. Preliminary Matters

 1. Questions Presented Are the issues phrased such that the answer naturally favors the party propounding them?
 Do they include the essential facts of case appropriately described?
 Or, do they merely copy and paste the certiorari questions from the problem, for which 0 points should be awarded?
 (3) Y

 Statement of the Case; Statement of the Facts Are the facts stated in a favorable way without leaving out material facts or being argumentative?
 Is the factual summary effective? -4 Is the procedural history complete and clear? -2 (6)

 3. Summary of Arguments Development, persuasiveness and conciseness.
 Does the summary condense the argument without merely restating the headings?
 (5)

 B. Structure and Substance of Analysis

 1. Argument Structure Are the arguments organized in a clear and persuasive manner?
-Is the argument subdivided and do those subdivisions make logical sense in regard to their substance and their order?
+Is the argument subdivided and do those subdivisions make logical sense when viewed as a whole?
 Do the arguments in each section flow logically, compelling a conclusion in the writer's favor?
+Are there clear conclusions?
 (15)

-Points Possible Points Given 2.
+Points Possible Points Giver 2.
 Issue Recognition Does the argument include all the necessary issues?
 Are the subissues relevant, persuasive and comprehensive?
 (10) 3.
 Persuasiveness of Headings and Text Are the headings and text argumentative without being intellectually dishonest?
 Was the argumentative tone of both the headings and the text properly developed?
-(8) 4.
+(8) t 4.
 Use of Authority Have the leading cases been used?
 Do the authorities support a sound legal analysis?
-Have relevant statutes and regulations been cited with important legislative history?
+Have relevant statutes and regulations been cited with any important legislative history?
 Have persuasive secondary authorities been used?
 Does the brief show an excessive reliance on secondary authorities? - 10 (30) Has the brief incorporated the facts of cited cases to inform and persuade the reader?
-Have the cases and authorities been used as effectively as possible? -6 Has the brief distinguished cases or other authorities that are unfavorable to its position? -6 \$ Have strong, relevant policy arguments been made and developed appropriately?
-Are contrary policy arguments effectively dealt with? -8 II.
+Have the cases and authorities cited been used as effectively as possible? $-6$ Has the brief distinguished cases or other authorities that are unfavorable to its position? $-6$ 3 Have strong, relevant policy arguments been made and developed appropriately?
+Are contrary policy arguments effectively dealt with? $-8$ II.
 Style (8) Is the brief clear and unambiguous?
 Has there been proper choice by the writers?
 Does the brief look polished from redrafting and re-writing?
 Are there grammar or typographic errors?
-Has there been an excessive use of quotations or cit Has the brief effectively used the allotted space? - al TOTAL SUBSTANTIVE SCORE (See Point Ranges attac ched) (85)
+Has there been an excessive use of quotations or cit Has the brief effectively used the allotted word limit? - al TOTAL SUBSTANTIVE SCORE (See Point Ranges attack ched) (85)